 With a lot of aquarium equipment, you get what you pay for.
 CO2 diffusers are no different.
 Yes, it seems that some diffusers cost a lot more than others when you’re shopping.

-But if cheap doesn’t work so well, what good is it?
+A cheaper diffuser could be less efficient and may need to be replaced more regularly.
 CO2 is not free, so having a diffuser that doesn’t distribute it well through the water is a waste of money.

 Sometimes you need to consider usage costs over time rather than just price.